 Was my journey worth it?
 Was it worth all the pain, frustration, and enormous financial loss?
 Yes!
 It was worth it.
 I came away with a deeper faith.
 My character has been strengthened.
 I believe this Scripture wholeheartedly: “I can do all things through Christ who strengthens me” (Philippians 4:13).

 It is not my own strength that gets me through life’s adversities, but God’s.
 I don’t have to rely on myself.
 I have all I need through Christ.
 Because of my willingness, I had been given greater insight into God’s plan and desires for me.

 You may feel like I was feeling — inadequate.
 You may see yourself as just a plain, insignificant nobody, just as I felt and just as Moses felt.
 But in God’s eyes we are very special.
-Each one of us has been created by Him.
+Each one of us has been created by him.
 We all have a purpose here on earth and are a part of God’s glorious story.
-We just have to decide what type of character we want to be.
+We just have to discover the part God has designed us for and choose to embrace it.
 We can be part of God’s story, or we can write our own.